ninjudd/cake/README.md

       (println "Running integration tests...")
       ...)

-Actions will be run in the order they are added, so if you extend Cake default tasks, your code will be run after the default code.
+Actions will be run in the order they are added, so if you extend Bake default tasks, your code will be run after the default code.
 All dependencies will be run before all actions, but there are no other guarantees about the order dependecies will be run.